openshift/enhancements/enhancements/service-catalog/service-catalog-and-broker-removal.md

 The idea is to find the best form of an argument why this enhancement should _not_ be implemented.

-* what about Custom Broker installed, how will those be handled?
+- what about Custom Broker installed, how will those be handled?

+These Custom Brokers will be orphaned and remain running.

 ## Alternatives